Class el.AudioBuffer

 Parameters:

-- start integer Sample index to start at
+- start int Sample index to start at

-- count integer Number of samples to process
+- count int Number of samples to process

 - gain number Amount of gain to apply